isaacolvera/python_monopoly/README.md

 5. View their current properties and the amount of money they have

-Players can also pick up chance and community chest cards, they can go to jail, and they can land on income and luxury tax
+Players can also pick up chance and community chest cards, they can go to jail, and they can land on income tax, luxury tax, and free parking

 When a player goes into debt, they can mortgage properties and sell their houses in order to try to stay in the game.
 If they can not fully pay off their debt, then the player goes